cloges4/100-days-of-code/log.md

 **Thoughts:** My progress this weekend was awesome, Don't try to push through content to fast.
 I would rather spend another day and understand than have to go back later.

 **Link to work:**

+### Day 14 June 10, 2019

+**Today's Progress** Finally finished Regex I spent the better part of 3 evenings working on them, honestly it feels much longer.
+I really enjoyed solving problems with them but I am ready to move on to Basic Data Structures.

+**Thoughts:** Made Good progress today.
+This week is going to be very busy, I want to Basic Data Structures and Basic Algorithm Scripting on free code camp as well as build and deploy the countdown timer.

+**Link to work:**